Article 112a UCMJ Drug Offenses Lawyers

 The law allows the jury to infer guilt based on a positive urinalysis (or positive UA), which means a failed drug test, but this “permissive inference” is not required.
 We have seen military juries find our clients not guilty when we can provide ample good military character evidence and an explanation for how unknowing ingestion occurred.
 We are highly skilled at cross examining government toxicologists to show weaknesses in the urinalysis program.
 The biggest weaknesses are that government experts are unable to determine exactly when a substance was used, how much was used, and whether the use was intentional or not.

 Drug use in the military may result in administrative action, nonjudicial punishment, administrative separation, or a court-martial.
-Every case is different, and no result is guaranteed, but we have intervened and saved many careers, including for retirement eligible NCOs and officers.
-If you have a positive urinalysis, contact us immediately to see how we can help.
+Every case is different, and no result is guaranteed, but we have intervened and saved many careers, including for retirement-eligible NCOs and officers.
+If you have a positive urinalysis, contact our military defense lawyers immediately to see how we can help.